rmandla/gregor_doc/ldlink.md

 ## Task 2:
 1. **Task**: Given a list of variants identified in an eQTL, identify which are associated with a trait.
     * **Background**: A majority of variants associated with a trait are non-coding, raising the possibility they may be involved in gene regulation.
+In addition, multiple sequencing sites have generated joint modality profiling such as RNA sequencing (bulk and single cell) along the DNA sequencing result from the same individual.
+Allowing eQTL calling and functional identification on how these non-coding SNPs could be associated with gene expression level.
     * **Goal**: Identify traits which have an overlap of associations with eQTL from a specific tissue.
     * **Method**: Pull all variants, or LD proxy variants, associated with an eQTL and a different set of traits.
     * **Outcome**: Variant IDs and LD information, and the number of associations in both an eQTL and a specified set of traits.
+2. **Method**:
+    * **step1**: pull eQTL variants from API (insert link) within GTEX to obtain a summary statistic file containing queries with respect to tissue and other filter flags.
+    * **step2**: using LDtrait API, input the list of variants from the summary statistic file we pulled previously.
+Specify population of interest to get a table of variants and each of their associations (containing the traits, other variants in LD, r^2
+    * **step3**: merge the table form step 1 and step 2 together to obtain variants associated within LD to each traits with respect to tissue types.